French Dip Beef with Au Jus

 The Sandwiches: Once the meat is shredded and au jus set aside, it is super easy to make yummy French dip sandwiches.
 Toast the bread….add the meat & cheese (we love Swiss)…..place under broiler until cheese melts…..serve with au jus.
 Delicious!
 (If you have slaw on hand, try it on a French dip.
 It adds a different but yummy twist.)

 I’d love to hear back from you if you try this, so please feel free to leave comments.
 Thanks so much for stopping by!
 Be blessed, and stay savvy!!!
+This recipe makes French dip beef and au jus all at once in a slow cooker.

 Serving Size 1